seanthegeek/seanthegeek.github.io/_posts/2018-06-15-demystifying-dmarc.md

 ---
 layout: post
 permalink: /459/demystifying-dmarc/
-title: 'Demystifying DMARC: A guide to preventing email spoofing'
+title: "Demystifying DMARC: A guide to preventing email spoofing"
-description: A 614Con 2018 talk that explains what DMARC is, how to deploy DMARC properly, and how to respond to DMARC reports - all with open source software.
+description: Learn how the SPF, DKIM, DMARC email authentication standards work together to prevent unauthorized email spoofing — and how to use open source tools to deploy DMARC for free
 date: 2018-06-15 20:00:30 -0000
-last_modified_at: 2023-10-26 16:04:14 -0000
 publish: true
 pin: false
 image:
   path: /assets/wp-content/uploads/2018/06/DMARC-Summary-dashboard.webp
+  alt:
-  alt: A screenshot of a pre-made aggregate/summary DMARC dashboard in ELK using data
+    A screenshot of a pre-made aggregate/summary DMARC dashboard in ELK using data from ParseDMARC
-    from ParseDMARC
 categories:
   - Guides
   - Information Security
 tags:
   - phishing
   - DKIM
   - DMARC
   - open source
   - CheckDMARC
   - ParseDMARC
 ---

 DMARC can stop spoofed spam and phishing from reaching you and your customers, protecting your information security and your brand.
 However, complexity and misconceptions deter many organizations from ever deploying it.
 Part